I don’t find most of Comic Books very fun at all anymore. The actual comics, I mean—not the TV/movies. Legends of Tomorrow is great.

 After working on and off in the industry for over 20 years, the amount of comic book related material in my office amounts to less than 1/2 of a single shelf.
 This is pretty much unheard of in an industry where comic hoarding is a big thing.

 Yesterday, an expose on the Gamergate-styled “group”/movement Comicsgate ran on The Daily Beast.
 And basically you have a group of comic fans who feel comics are getting “too diverse” and run by “SJW”s and so they target various females, POC, LGBTQ, and so on.
 And what goes on is fucking horrible.

 Now, what I’m about to write is NOT a “whataboutism,” in the sense that I have personally been through this type of harassment myself.
 I’ve had people try to police both my recounting of, and interpretation of, my own personal experiences & that’s not cool.

-While I’ve personally experienced harassment from what I would classify as “proto-Comicsgate” types (back in the “day”)—I’ve also experienced a LOT of harassment from a number of individuals in the comics industry/community who are considered “progressive.”
+While I’ve personally experienced harassment from what I would classify as “proto-Comicsgate” types (back in the “day”)—I’ve also experienced harassment from a number of individuals in the comics industry/community from “the other side.”
 This includes getting groped, cyber-bullied, receiving hate mail, and having my personal gender identification mischaracterized in such a fucking insidious, petty, and ignorant way that it would blow your mind.
 (And I’ll just specify that I’m a biologically-born female with a very easygoing, flexible & non-binary attitude towards gender—just so I don’t have to go through the BS I’ve just gone through again)

 I could give you a bunch of details and anecdotes that would give a new perspective on a LOT of stuff.